Choosing a Travel Trailer Tow Vehicle

 A truly dangerously-extended tow hitch.
 Pic: Wooden boats.

-In recent years, it is not only caravan average weight that has increased.
+In recent years, it is not only travel trailer average weight that has increased.
 Many are far longer.
 Excess length is even more serious an issue than excess weight.
 This is due to what engineers call ‘Moments Along a Pivoted Beam’.
-This, in essence, is that the further any mass is away from the pivot (e.g. a caravan axle) the greater the effect of that weight.
+This, in essence, is that the further any mass is away from the pivot (e.g. a travel trailer axle) the greater the effect of that weight.
 This is readily seen in playgrounds.
 A light child on the far end of a see-saw is balanced by a heavy person close to its middle.

 The effects of Moments Along a Pivoted Beam.
 Pic: source unknown.